SirVer/move_window/README.markdown

 ## Installation

+The tool should work on every reasonably modern Mac Os.
+It uses the Accessibility APIs to move windows around.
+You will need to make sure that either your terminal (or LaunchBar or whatever you are using) is allowed to control other programs.
-The script requires Mac OS X 10.10 (Yosemite) as it uses the JavaScript automation that was introduced in this version.
-Just drop the `move_window` script into a `bin` directory, for example `/usr/local/bin`.
+Just drop the `move_window` tool into a `bin` directory, for example `/usr/local/bin`.

 ## Usage

-The syntax is easy: move_window takes screen id, number of x partitions, a range, number of y partitions, a range.
+The syntax is easy: `move_window` takes screen id, number of x partitions, a range, number of y partitions, a range.
 Examples::

     move_window 0     # Move current window to first screen (0), fill entire screen